mwojnars/hypertag/README.md

 print(html)
 ```

-The `script` in the code above is translated to
+The `script` in the code above will be translated to
 (see a [preview](http://htmlpreview.github.io/?https://github.com/mwojnars/hypertag/blob/main/test/sample_usage.html)):

 ```html